The path exploration techniques lets you do things like:

-- Select the kind of data to use as the starting point of your analysis:
+- Select the kind of data to use as the starting point of your exploration:

 - On the right, under STARTING POINT, click to choose a dimension, or drag a dimension from the Tab Settings > NODE TYPE list and drop it in the STARTING POINT.

 - Currently, you can choose Event name or Screen name node types.
-See How path analysis works below for more explanation of steps and nodes.
+See How path exploration works below for more explanation of steps and nodes.

 - Choose a value for the dimension.

 Your new path exploration appears.
 On the left is the starting point you selected.
 To the right is STEP +1, which shows the top 5 screens that your users viewed or events they triggered after that starting point.

 To see the next steps your users took, click a data point in the graph.
 (Data points in a path exploration are called nodes.)